nikhil-maryala/bearer-token-extractor/STORE_LISTING.md

 ## Permission Justifications

-Chrome may ask you to justify broad permissions.
-Here's what to say:
+Chrome will ask you to justify each permission individually.
+Copy the exact text below for each:

 ### webRequest Permission
+**Question**: "Why does your extension need the 'webRequest' permission?"

+**Your Answer**:
 ```
-Required to intercept HTTP request headers and extract bearer tokens from the Authorization header.
-This is the core functionality of the extension - developers use it to capture and inspect authentication tokens during development and testing.
+The webRequest permission is essential for the core functionality of this developer tool.
+It allows the extension to intercept and read HTTP request headers to extract bearer tokens from the Authorization header.

+Specific use case: When developers are testing UiPath Cloud Platform authentication flows, they need to capture and inspect bearer tokens (UserAccessToken, PortalPkceToken, IdToken) that are automatically sent in API requests.
+This extension reads these tokens from request headers in real-time and displays them in the popup interface.

+The extension:
+- Only reads request headers (specifically Authorization headers)
+- Does not modify, block, or redirect any requests
+- Does not send captured data to external servers
+- Operates entirely locally within the browser

+This is a development and debugging tool intended for authorized testing environments only.
 ```

 ### <all_urls> Host Permission
+**Question**: "Why does your extension need access to all websites?"

+**Your Answer**:
 ```
-Required to capture tokens from any website during development and testing.
-Developers may need to test authentication flows across various environments (alpha, staging, production) and different domains.
-The extension only reads Authorization headers and does not modify requests or responses.
+The <all_urls> host permission is required because developers need to capture authentication tokens across multiple environments and domains during development and testing.

+Specific scenarios:
+1. UiPath has multiple environments (alpha.uipath.com, staging.uipath.com, cloud.uipath.com)
+2. Developers test against different regional endpoints and custom domains
+3. Testing authentication flows may involve redirects across multiple domains
+4. API calls may be made to various backend services and microservices

+The extension needs broad access to capture tokens from wherever the developer is testing.
+However:
+- The extension only activates when the user explicitly opens the popup
+- Token capture is passive - no injection, modification, or blocking occurs
+- All processing happens locally - no data leaves the browser
+- Tokens are stored only in memory and cleared when tabs close

+Users can restrict this permission to specific domains if they only test on specific sites.
+The extension will work with any subset of URLs the user grants access to.
 ```

 ### activeTab Permission
+**Question**: "Why does your extension need the 'activeTab' permission?"

+**Your Answer**:
 ```
+The activeTab permission is required for proper token isolation and session management.

+Specific functionality:
-Required to identify which browser tab tokens belong to, enabling proper token isolation and management per tab.
-This ensures tokens from different testing sessions don't mix.
+1. Token Organization: The extension needs to identify which browser tab each captured token belongs to, so tokens from different testing sessions don't mix together
+2. Tab-specific Storage: Tokens are stored per tab ID, ensuring developers can test multiple environments simultaneously in different tabs
+3. Automatic Cleanup: When a tab is closed, the extension needs to know which tokens to remove from memory
+4. Context Awareness: The popup needs to display only tokens from the currently active tab

+Without activeTab, all tokens would be mixed together regardless of which site they came from, making the tool unusable for developers who test multiple environments concurrently.

+No content is injected into pages, and no page modifications occur.
 ```

 ### storage Permission
+**Question**: "Why does your extension need the 'storage' permission?"

+**Your Answer**:
 ```
-Required to persist user preferences (auto-cleanup timer settings, token masking preference) across browser sessions.
-No sensitive data is stored - only user configuration settings.
+The storage permission is used exclusively for saving user preferences and configuration settings across browser sessions.

+Specific data stored:
+1. Auto-cleanup timer setting (user's preferred duration: 1-120 minutes)
+2. Token masking preference (whether to hide middle portion of tokens)

+What is NOT stored:
+- Bearer tokens themselves (stored only in memory, never persisted)
+- Any authentication credentials
+- User browsing history
+- Any personal or sensitive data

+The storage permission uses chrome.storage.local which:
+- Stores data locally on the user's device only
+- Never syncs to cloud or external servers
+- Can be cleared by the user at any time through browser settings

+These saved preferences enhance user experience by remembering their security settings between browser sessions.
 ```

 ---